 There are two swimming pools, one of which is heated to 26 degrees throughout the year.
 There are sun-loungers around the pool and shaded areas in the gardens, furnished with comfortable divans for those of you who prefer to laze around out of the sun.

 There will be two yoga classes daily with one yoga free day.
 The two hour morning class will include Ken’s unique ‘moving meditation’ and will gradually build strength in the postures to form a dynamic and flowing practice.
 The evening class will be more improvised, developmental and restorative, bringing in his vast body of knowledge of the Feldenkrais Method.
 This class will usually last between one and two hours.
 All classes will be suitable for all levels.
-The yoga space is a covered roof terrace with stunning views of Marrakesh across the plains.
+There are two yoga spaces.
+A covered roof terrace with stunning views of Marrakesh across the plains and an indoor room that is light and airy with a log burner for cooler days.

 A breakfast of delicious home-made juices, honey, yoghurts, pancakes, cheeses, locally made breads, fresh fruit and cereals will be served after class.
 There will be a salad buffet lunch.
 All evening meals are traditional north African dishes with wonderful vegetarian options also prepared on request.